The Feast Day of Saint Patrick

 Maine Celebrations

-The Knights of Columbus will hold their annual St. Patrick's Day corned beef and cabbage Dinner on Saturday, March 16, in the hall of St. Pius X Church, 492 Ocean Avenue in Portland.
+The Knights of Columbus will hold their annual St. Patrick's Day corned beef and cabbage dinner on Saturday, March 15, in the hall of St. Pius X Church, 492 Ocean Avenue in Portland.
 Only 200 tickets will be available for the dinner, which starts at 6 p.m.
 The cost is $25 per person for dinner and dessert.
-Tickets will be available following Masses in the parish, at the parish office, and at the door.
-FMI: [email protected] or 207-797-7026.
+Tickets will be available following Masses in the parish, at the parish office, or by calling Paul Leblond at 207-253-9856.
+The Knights are also sponsoring a St. Patrick's Day Big Raffle to support their charitable works in the community.
+Tickets are $100 each with only 200 tickets sold.
+The grand prize is $5,000.

 Cathedral of the Immaculate Conception, Portland

-Bishop Robert Deeley will celebrate a St. Patrick's Day Mass on Sunday, March 17, at 10 a.m. at the Cathedral of the Immaculate Conception, 307 Congress Street in Portland.
+Bishop James Ruggieri will celebrate a St. Patrick's Day Mass at 12:15 p.m. at the Cathedral of the Immaculate Conception, 307 Congress Street in Portland.

 St. Patrick Church, Newcastle

-The Shamrocks of St. Patrick and the Knights of Columbus will hold their annual St. Patrick's Day Dinner on March 17 at St. Patrick Church, 380 Academy Hill Road in Newcastle.
-The menu includes corned beef (or chicken), cabbage, vegetables, Irish soda bread and dessert.
-The cost is $20 for adults and $10 for children aged 17 and under.
-Take-out orders are available.
-The evening also includes Irish singing and dancing and raffles.
-Proceeds benefit All Saints Parish and St. John's Catholic School.
-Pick up tickets following weekend Masses at the church or call 207-682-0138, 207-877-3127, or 203-265-5465.
+St. Patrick Church in Newcastle will hold its annual St. Patrick's Day Dinner on March 17 in Cheverus Hall, 380 Academy Hill Road in Newcastle.
+Doors open at 5:30 p.m.
+Dinner begins at 6 p.m.
+The menu includes corned beef (or chicken), cabbage, vegetables, and dessert.
+The evening also includes live Irish music and raffles The cost is $20 for adults and $10 for children age 17 and under.
+Pick up tickets following weekend Masses at the church or call 207-682-0138.